rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Title proper: <CITE>Here comes Santa Claus</CITE>
 >Note on title: <CITE>Title words alternate vertically and horizontally, intersecting with shared letters, as in a crossword puzzle.</CITE>

-## 0.5.10 Superscripts and subscripts
+## 0.5.42 Superscripts and subscripts

+**ALT note: in DCRM, but not in RBMS PS**

-Transcribe superscript and subscript characters on the line unless the sense would be affected (e.g., in a mathematical formula).
+<a name="0.5.42.1">0.5.42.1</a> Transcribe superscript and subscript characters on the line unless the sense would be affected (e.g., in a mathematical formula).
 Always transcribe a period in an abbreviation at the end of the abbrevation.

 >Example:
 ><CITE>Mr. Jas.
 McAdam</CITE>